StackStorm/st2docs/docs/source/install/index.rst

    curl -sSL https://stackstorm.com/packages/install.sh | bash -s -- --user=st2admin --password=Ch@ngeMe

-It will install and configure the stable of |st2|, per :doc:`single host reference deployment <./overview>`.
+It will install and configure the stable of StackStorm, per :doc:`single host reference deployment <./overview>`.
 The installation takes about 4 minutes.
 Once it completes successfully, you will see the following output.

 ::